flo-bit/pixi-three-scaffold/Readme.md

 # PIXI+THREE scaffold

-This is a scaffold for PIXI.js combined with THREE.js projects.
+This is a scaffold for PIXI.js + THREE.js projects (combining 3d and 2d rendering).

 includes: